GraphAccess and InterGraph Reference Guide

 and with the attributes/values specified in the properties dictionary.

-Return the Neo4j internal ID of the node just created.
+Return the internal database ID of the node just created.

 :param labels: A string, or list/tuple of strings, specifying Neo4j labels (ok to have blank spaces);